giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 Well, almost.
 There is a much used plugin for ESlint, the [Node.js ESLint plugin](https://www.npmjs.com/package/eslint-plugin-node) that supports linting Node code.
-And it supports JSM out of the box!
+And it supports ESM out of the box!
 And pretty well.
 Unfortunately, it currently (February 2021) has a bug where it thinks Node.js doesn't support `await import(...)`, and the only workaround I could find was to disable the error in the eslint configuration: